bill317996/Singing-voice-analysis/README.md

 - librosa

 ### Usage
-Put your audios in "./input" folder and run
+Put your audio files in "./input/" folder and run
 ```
 python main.py
 ```